Bairdy999/elastic-data-mesh/README.md

 - Things such as the Elasticsearch stack version and Docker container memory limits aren't parameterised (yet) but exported as environment variables to Docker Compose prior to running `envsubst`.
 Change these directly in the script for now if need be
 - Running in a VM on Proxmox, exporting environment variable `ELASTIC_MEM_LIMIT="2g"` to the container as `mem_limit: ${ELASTIC_MEM_LIMIT}` worked successfully with 8 clusters.
 On an AWS EC2 instance with 8 clusters this needed to be increased to `ELASTIC_MEM_LIMIT="3g"`otehrwise containers would exit with out-of-memory errors.
 It is assumed this is a timing issue related to AWS EC2 (YMMV - your mileage may vary!)
 - For some reason (and it appears to be a known issue), if environment variables AND an `elasticsearch.yml` file are presented to Elasticsearch in a container, any host binding (e.g. for network, http, transport, etc) must be added for "0.0.0.0" otherwise network connections don't work as expected (this can easily be reproduced by removing the relevant config items for "0.0.0.0" binding)
-- A cross-cluster-search API key is created for each cluster but not yet used (it needs to be copied to each other cluster in the data mesh and can be done manually)
+- A cross-cluster-search API key is created for each cluster but not yet used (it needs to be copied to each other cluster in the data mesh and this can be done manually)

 #### Running the script
 | Script | Argument 1 | Argument 2 |